loomts/ape-dts/docs/english/snapshot/revise.md

 # Introduction

-- Revise task is based on check results
+Based on the check results, you can initiate a revision task.

-- Check results specify which rows to be fixed, we still need to get the current data for each row from source, and then fix target with it
+The check results serve as a guide for specifying the scope for revision, and you still need to get the current data for each row from the source database, to fix the data.

 # Example: mysql_to_mysql
 ```